Skip to Main Content

 For instance, define what systems case workers should use to input data, how often they should do so, and which data can be collected automatically instead of manually recorded.

-Quality impact management software will streamline this process and make reporting easier down the line.
+Quality case management software will streamline this process and make reporting easier down the line.
 With robust software tools, your organization can track all essential program data in the same place and automatically generate reports to analyze that data.

 Reporting